 TONHC continues to vaccinate through scheduled PODs.
-On 4/9/2021, the second POD at Chuichu community took place, with sixty vaccinations provided.
+District/Community PODs continue, with the latest taking place on 4/29/2021, at Hickiwan District Office.
+Five vaccinations were provided.
 TONHC Public Health Nursing, TON-HHS Community Health Representatives and TON Unified Command appreciate the support of the District PODs and encourage members who plan to receive the vaccine attend the POD when it arrives to their district.